top of page

 AHSEP's Leadership

 AHSEP is a volunteer-run, non-profit organization.
 Our Committee works to provide a best-in-class sailing experience to young sailors.
-The 2025 AHSEP Committee/ Sub-committee heads:

 Co-Chair: Christopher Stone